renekreijveld/UserAgentDetector/README.md

 * This plugin uses the excellent Mobile_Detect library: https://github.com/serbanghita/Mobile-Detect

 16-09-2015: Added test if class was correctly loaded.
-Of not, default to desktop UserAgentDetector now version 1.0.11.
+Of not, default to desktop.
+UserAgentDetector now version 1.0.11.

 07-09-2015: Update fix in XML file, thanks UberGruber (https://github.com/UberGruber).